About the Remediation and Redevelopment (RR) Program

 Voluntary party liability exemption (VPLE) program achievements

 A report is prepared every year, required by section 292.25, Wis.
-Stats., with an update on the status of the voluntary party liability exemption.
+Stat., with an update on the status of the voluntary party liability exemption.
 This required report is prepared on a biannual basis and highlights the performance of the VPLE program.

 Summary of new contaminated sites and completed cleanups

 The following table illustrates the number of contaminated sites reported to DNR since 1995, and the number of sites cleaned up and approved by the DNR each year.